 Masculin Féminin

 Part essay film, part romantic comedy, part social document, Jean-Luc Godard’s Masculin Féminin captures the pulse of 1960s youth culture with wit and fragmentation.
 Jumping between interviews, slogans, and intimate moments, the film captures the contradictions of a generation caught between revolution and consumerism and shaped how youth culture would be documented on screen.

-In French with English subtitles available.
+Languages: French.
+English subtitles available.

+Masculin Féminin